oxford-pharmacoepi/NIHR-LongCOVID/README.md

 **Objective:** To evaluate the impact of covid vaccination on the prevention of long COVID using UK primary care data.

+## Study Parts
+1) A: To characterise long COVID in CPRD. <Br>
+  B: To test if the proposed observational analyses adequately account for confounding.

+2) To evaluate the impact of covid vaccination on the prevention of long COVID.

+3) To evaluate the comparative effectiveness of covid vaccines to prevent long COVID.

-# Study Part 1A: Characterising Long COVID
+## 1A: Characterising Long COVID
  <img src="https://img.shields.io/badge/Study%20Status-Started-blue.svg" alt="Study Status: Started">

 - Analytics use case(s): **Characterization**